Arturo Tabera Araoz: Early years

 Arturo Tabera Araoz was born in Barco, near Ávila, Spain.
-He joined the Congregation of Sons of the Immaculate Heart of Mary in May 1915.
+His uncle was a priest and he joined the Congregation of Sons of the Immaculate Heart of Mary in May 1915.
 He was educated at the Claretian Seminary, and the Pontifical Roman Athenaeum "S. Apollinare" in Rome where he earned a doctorate in canon law.

 Priesthood

 He was ordained on 22 December 1928.
 He was from 1930 until 1946 a faculty member of the Theological School of Zafra, Badajoz; director of the journal Ilustración del Clero, Madrid; staff member of the journal Commemoratium pro religiosis, Rome; secretary of the prefecture of studies of his congregation; founder of the journal Vida religiosa, Rome; vice-postulator of the cause of beatification of Marcelo Spinola y Maestre, Archbishop of Seville.

 Episcopate

 Pope Pius XII appointed him titular bishop of Lirbe and apostolic administrator of Barbastro, Spain, on 16 February 1946.
 He was transferred to the diocese of Albacete on 13 May 1950.
 He attended the Second Vatican Council in Rome.
 He was promoted to the metropolitan see of Pamplona by Pope Paul VI on 23 July 1968.